Watch the film to learn which problems your child may face while learning mathematics and what they mean.

-Dyscalculia is a structural disorder of mathematical skills that affects children
+Dyscalculia is a structural disorder of mathematical skills that affects

 and adults worldwide.
-The basic forms of dyscalculia manifest themselves in difficulties with naming,
+The basic forms of dyscalculia manifest themselves in

 writing down, and reading mathematical symbols, including digits and numbers.

 Moreover, dyscalculia means having difficulties in understanding mathematical relationships, inability to understand the sense of calculations and make calculations, inability to see relationships between numbers, and problems with using mathematical terms.
-All these difficulties occur despite proper visual and spatial perception, and also despite the lack of general brain functions disorders.
+All these difficulties occur despite proper visual and spatial perception, and also despite the lack of general brain function disorders.